 Eat Your Carrots

-Ask your child to let you know if they notice any vision changes during different environments – if their vision is blurry, if they are squinting a lot, or their eyes start bothering them in other ways.
+Pay attention to your child doing different activities.
+Ask your child to let you know if they notice any vision changes during different environments – if their vision is blurry, if they are squinting a lot in one or both eyes, if lights are really bright, or their eyes start bothering them in other ways.
+If a child has trouble reading fluently by around age 10-12, there might be a vision problem not readily understood by pediatricians or many optometrists.
+My daughter’s eyes were very watery all the time and she yawned a lot, especially when trying to read.

 Help your child understand the importance of wearing their eyeglasses.
 If they are resistant because they believe glasses are unattractive, try pointing out sports figures and other well-known people who wear glasses.
 Talk with them about how to clean and store their glasses properly.